JoeProAI/Followlytics/MARKETING_COPY.md

 ### Discovery Call Script
 ```
 1. **Understand their use case:**
-   "Tell me about how you currently analyze Twitter audiences?"
+   "Tell me about how you currently analyze X audiences?"

 2. **Identify pain point:**
    "What's frustrating about your current process?"